Mathews Pachomios

-Mathews Mar Pachomios is the eparchial bishop of the Eparchy of St Ephrem Khadki.
-He was appointed as the 2nd bishop of the eparchy on December 12, 2023.
+Mathews Mar Pachomios is the Eparchial Bishop of the Eparchy of St Ephrem Khadki.
+He was appointed as the 2nd Bishop of the Eparchy on December 12, 2023.

 Early life and education

-Mathews Mar Pachomios was born Mathai Kadavil on December 21, 1963, in Kunnathunad, Kerala.
+Mathews Mar Pachomios was born Mathai Kadavil on December 21, 1963, in Kunnathunad, Kerala and was baptised at St Joseph's Knanaya Catholic Church Arunoottimangalam.
 He studied Philosophy and Theology at Jnana Deepa Vidyapeeth.

 Ministry

 After his ordination, He served as vice-rector of Postulants and worked extensively in the Archeparchy of Tiruvalla from 1990 to 1995, serving as a parish priest, diocesan director of youth pastoral care, and managing Bethany Publications and the Bethany Book Centre.
 After earning a doctorate in theology from the Catholic University of Leuven in 2002, he held various leadership roles, including provincial councillor and provincial superior.
 He contributed significantly to theological education, serving as secretary of the Theological Commission of the Kerala Catholic Bishops' Council and as a professor at Malankara Major Seminary.
 In 2021, he was elected as superior general of the Order of the Imitation of Christ.